Hytm/HackMe/README.md

 ## TODOs

 1. I'm working on a deployable hydra package that will fit.
 Just run a wget, unzip, and run the script inside the zip.
+2. Bundle html files in the go package for usability